 Page Element: An icon, link, or button with a standard use that appears on pages.
-For example, the calendar button can be used on many different pages in PeopleSoft to select a date.
+For example, the calendar button can be used on many different pages to select a date.

-Pagelet: A small chunk or region of a web page in PeopleSoft that has a single topic or functionality.
+Pagelet: A small chunk or region of a web page that has a single topic or functionality.

 Payable Time: Term used once the time administration process has been run against the reported time.
 (Time and Labor term)

-Payables Module: PeopleSoft Financial module to be implemented in April 2005.
+Payables Module: Financial module implemented in April 2005.
 Centralizes all purchasing processes in an on-line system.
 (Financial term)

 Payables Role: People assigned this role will manage voucher entries with control groups, voucher entries for purchase orders, recurring vouchers, voucher maintenance, void checks/stop payments, and manual payments.
 (Financial term)

 PDF Format: A file format created by Adobe (www.adobe.com) to facilitate electronic transfer of formatted files.
 For example, reports may be generated in PDF format by the financial management system.
-(Generall term)
+(General term)

-PeopleSoft Reports: Built-in reports; will be customized to meet UMS financial reporting needs.
+PeopleSoft Reports: Built-in reports customized to meet UMS financial reporting needs.
 (Financial term)

 PO Voucher: A transaction created to pay an invoice related to a purchase order.
 (Financial term)

-Portal: A pass-through into PeopleSoft that allows a user access to multiple databases with only one sign-on.
+Portal: A pass-through into an administrative computing system that allows a user access to multiple databases with only one sign-on.

-Position Management: PeopleSoft tool used to maintain information on every authorized employment position in UMS and funds committed for that position, regardless of whether the position is filled or vacant.
+Position Management: Tool used to maintain information on every authorized employment position in UMS and funds committed for that position, regardless of whether the position is filled or vacant.
 Implemented in October 2004.

 Pre-Pay Auditor: In the Travel and Expenses workflow process, the Pre-Pay Auditor provides final approval of Cash Advances and Expense Reports before processing by Accounts Payable.
 (Financial term)

-Projects Module: PeopleSoft Financial module to be implemented in July 2006.
-Will provide ability to manage online the various inputs to a project (time and labor, procured material, subcontracts, et al.) (Financial term)
+Projects Module: Financial module implemented in July 2006.
+Provides online management of the various inputs to a project (time and labor, procured material, subcontracts, et al.) (Financial term)

 Purchase Order: End result of an approved Requisition.
 Purchase Orders are automatically created from approved Requisitions.

-Purchasing Module: PeopleSoft Financial module to be implemented in July 2005.
+Purchasing Module: Financial module implemented in July 2005.
 Centralizes all purchasing processes in an online system.
 (Financial term)

 Query: A limited-access reporting tool that allows a user to create simple, ad hoc reports.